 What Causes Diesel Engine Generators to Overheat & How to Prevent it?

 Diesel powered generators are known for their fuel efficiency, reliability and long life-span.
-However, that does not mean they do not have their fair share of problems.
-One such problem is the potential for overheating.
-Overheating can be caused by a low level of coolant, improper use or a problem with the generator.
+However, that does not mean they do not experience problems starting and running.
+One problem is the potential for overheating.
+Overheating can be caused by a low level of coolant, improper use, or a problem with the generator.

 Why is an overheating generator a bad thing?